 Background:

-The 2024 Northern Rockies Wilderness Skills Institute was held from May 20 – 24, 2024 at the Powell Ranger Station on the Nez Perce-Clearwater National Forest in Idaho.
-It started at 11 AM PT on Monday and conclude at 12 PM PT on Friday.
-All participants were expected to sign up for the entire week.
+The 2025 Northern Rockies Wilderness Skills Institute will be held from May 19 – 23, 2025 at the Powell Ranger Station on the Nez Perce-Clearwater National Forest in Idaho.
+All participants are expected to sign up for the entire week.
+If you register for the week and then learn that you are unable to attend, please let Elena Thomas (elena.thomas@usda.gov) know as soon as possible.

 COST: There is no cost to attend.